-Family Nurse Partnership (FNP) is delivered in around 90 areas across England.
-Each local team is made up of specially trained family nurse supervisors, family nurses, and quality support officers.
+The Family Nurse Partnership programme is delivered by local FNP teams in 51 areas across England.
+Each local team is made up of specially trained Family Nurse Partnership supervisors, family nurses, and quality support officers.

-Quality support officers are responsible for a wide range of administrative and data management functions.
-They work with the supervisor to ensure all client data it is up to date, and that relevant reports are compiled on time.
-Quality support officers also create and manage resources and work directly with a range of FNP stakeholders.
+Quality Support Officers are responsible for a wide range of administrative and data management functions.
+They work with the supervisor to ensure all client data is up to date, and that relevant reports are compiled on time.
+Quality Support Officers also create and manage resources and work directly with a range of FNP stakeholders.